-Optional: Add two pinches of salt.
+Optional: Add about a teaspoon of salt.
 We feel like this tastes a little too much like sourdough without it.

-When you get the dough into a ball, put the dough on a floured surface and kneed it for two minutes.
+Put the dough ball on a lightly floured work surface and knead it for two minutes.
 When you’re kneading, knead in one direction four times, fold the dough over itself, turn it a quarter-turn, then knead four times.

 Although honestly, you can just skip the kneading and it’s fine too because you’ll be working the dough when you shape it.